 The Settings app on Windows 11 lets you view all the cameras connected to your computer.
 Besides configuring and troubleshooting, you can also disable your PC’s camera via the Settings app.
 Here’s how.

 Step 1: Open the Start menu and click the gear-shaped icon to launch the Settings app.

 Step 2: Select the Bluetooth & devices tab in the left column and then click on Cameras.

 Step 3: Under Connected cameras, you’ll see all the available cameras.
 Select the camera you want to disable.

 Step 4: Click the Disable button at the bottom.

 Step 5: Select Yes when the confirmation pop-up appears.

 Step 6: Select Yes again when the User Account Control (UAC) prompt appears.

 Once you disable your camera, it will appear under Disabled cameras in the Settings app.
-You can re-enable your camera again by clicking the Enable button.
+You can re-enable your camera again by clicking the Enable button next to it.

 2. Disable Camera Using Device Manager